-While a lot of radar enhancements have been made over the years (my first radar set was, I think, installed by Marconi!), they have largely fallen into two categories - tracking boogies to avoid collisions at sea and tuning out the effects of weather.
-But, like with our TVs, High Definition ("high-def") has come to radar and nothing will be the same.
-A new "arms race" between radar manufacturers has begun and safety of life at sea will be beneficiary.
-This column is about that.
+While a lot of

+enhancements have been made over the years (my first radar set was, I think, installed by Marconi!), radar unit have largely fallen into two categories - tracking bogies to avoid collisions at sea and tuning out the effects of weather.

+But like with our TVs, high definition ("high-def") has come to radar and nothing will be the same.
+A new arms race between radar manufacturers has begun and safety of life at sea will be the beneficiary.